Midnight's Children by Salman Rushdie

 A history of India since independence seen through the eyes of characters born on that independence was granted.
 Often hailed as a classic of magic realism, this is a many-layered and entralling narrative in which the complexities of the sub-continent are projected through the minds of its many characters, comic, tragic and fantastic by turns, this is the novel which revolutionized English literature in one fell swoop.
 MIDNIGHT'S CHILDREN was voted in the Booker of Bookers in 1993.

-Salman Rushdie is the author of fifteen previous novels, including Midnight's Children (for which he won the Booker Prize and the Best of the Booker), The Satanic Verses, and Quichotte (which was shortlisted for the Booker Prize).
+Salman Rushdie is one of the world’s most acclaimed, award-winning contemporary authors.
+Translated into over forty languages, his sixteen works of fiction include Midnight’s Children – for which he won the Booker Prize in 1981, the Booker of Bookers on the 25th anniversary of the prize and Best of the Booker on the 40th anniversary – Shame, The Satanic Verses, Quichotte and Victory City.
+His latest book, Knife: Meditations After an Attempted Murder was a number one Sunday Times bestseller.
 A former president of PEN American Center, Rushdie was knighted in 2007 for services to literature and was made a Companion of Honour in the Queen's last Birthday Honours list in 2022.

 SKU Unavailable